tpascarella/sr50/docs/contributing.md

 SR50 is open source so anyone can contribute to the site!

-## Getting Started
+You can either

-- Make sure you have a [GitHub account](https://github.com/signup/free)
+- Submit a pull request on Github,
-- If not, email your suggestion/questions to <thomas@sr50.finance>
+- Email your suggestions to <thomas@sr50.finance>

 >Increase Your Savings Rate